confluentinc/cp-docker-images/docs/installation/recipes/connect-avro-jdbc.rst

 #.
 Start up |zk|, Kafka, and Schema Registry.

-   We'll walk through each of the commands for starting up these services, but you should refer to the :ref:`quick start guide <docker_quickstart>` for a more detailed walkthrough.
+   We'll walk through each of the commands for starting up these services, but you should refer to the :ref:`single-node-basic` for a more detailed walkthrough.

    Start |zk|: